Ahmad-Zaky/PasswordGeneratorScript/README.md

 # PasswordGeneratorScript

-Tiny PHP Script to Generate Random Password. the Length is always multiplied by 2.
+Tiny PHP Script to Generate/Hash/Match a Random Password. the Length is always multiplied by 2.

 ```php